flipchan/LayerProx/README.md

 # LayerProx
 A rebuild of marionette, encrypted proxy that simulates general webtraffic.

-#attention! this project is under dev at the moment that started 11/1-2017 we advice all to wait til its done, probelly done 15/1 - 2017
+'''
+this is the dev version for other versions visit the folders ls versions/ ls extraversions/
+'''

 ##Openbsd dev? contact me at -> flipchan[at]riseup.net or layerproxdevelopment@tomuchmoney.club
 ###short update 11/01-2017, i been working on a ring scheme as auth but putting that aside and working on a stable version with off the wire